wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Chain Rule.md

 $$\LARGE  \textcolor{pink}{f(x,y) = \frac{y}{x}}$$
 $$\LARGE \textcolor{lightblue}{s(t) = \arctan t}$$
 ## Variant 3
-A composition of a multi-variable scalar function (outer) that takes as input, a single variable vector function.
+The derivative of a composition of a multi-variable scalar function (outer) that takes as input, a single variable vector function.
 	The most frequently used variant in our case.
 		It is essentially the [[Dot Product|dot product]] (because of the two vectors in the equation) of the gradient (i.e. the vector composed of partial derivatives) of the outer function by the derivative of the [[#$ LARGE vec{v}$ A Mapping Higher-Level Functions (i.e. Composite Functions) Higher-Level Functions Vector-Valued function (i.e. a Vector Function) of $ LARGE text{ textcolor{lightblue}{one real variable}}$.|single variable vector function]].
 			$\LARGE f(x,y)$ is a [[#$ LARGE f$ A Mapping Scalar Functions as a Subset of Functions Real-Valued function (i.e. a Scalar Function) of $ LARGE text{ textcolor{pink}{several real variables}}$.|multi-variable scalar function]].